-- (1) By means of their master theses, candidates are to show that they are capable of treating a problem within the defined time applying the methods of their respective subject, developing an independent, scientifically justified judgement on the basis of a fundamental study of the basic as well as current literature on the topic, reaching a scientifically founded position and presenting the results in an appropriate form both linguistically and formally. - (2) 1In the master's degree programmes: Applied Statistics; Finance, Accounting, and Taxes; Global Business; History of Global Markets; Marketing and Distribution Management;
+(1) By means of the master's thesis, which is to be submitted in text form in the format of a generally accepted word-processing programme or in PDF format (unprotected), the candidate should prove that he or she is able to work on a problem within the specified period of time, using the methods of his or her respective subject, to form an independent, scientifically founded judgment on the basis of a fundamental study of the fundamental and current literature on the subject, to arrive at scientifically well-founded statements and to present the results appropriately in terms of language and form.

+(2) 1In the Master's degree programmes "Applied Statistics", "Finance, Accounting, Taxes", "Global Business", "History of Global Markets", "Marketing and E-Business", "Taxation",

-Taxation; Management; and Business Information Systems; participation in a research colloquium, in which your own work has to be presented, is a part of the master's thesis.
+"Management" and "Business Information Systems" participation in a research colloquium, in which your own work has to be presented, is a part of the master's thesis.
 2The participation in a colloquium and the presentation are compulsory.
 3If the proof of attendance or presentation is not provided, then the master's thesis is graded as "fail" (5.0).
 4The presentation of the master's thesis in the research colloquium includes a lecture of about 30 minutes with a subsequent discussion.
-5The presentation of the thesis must be completed before the expiry of the preparation time; otherwise, it will not be assessed.
+5The presentation of the thesis must be done before the expiry of the preparation time, it is not assessed.

-- (3) 1Prerequisites for admission to the master's thesis are: - a) that the student is enrolled in the master's degree programme, in which the master's thesis has to be prepared.
+(3) 1Prerequisites for admission to the master's thesis are:

+- a) that the student is enrolled in the Master's degree programme, in which the master's thesis has to be prepared.
 A written application for admission to the master's thesis must be submitted to the responsible examination board.
-The following documents must be enclosed with the application: - a declaration specifying that the applicant has not failed definitively or been registered as definitively failed in the same or a comparable master's degree programme at a domestic or foreign university.
+The following documents must be enclosed with the application: - a declaration specifying that the applicant has not failed definitively or been registered as definitively failed in the same or a comparable Master's degree programme at a domestic or foreign university.